 A Guide to the Wines of England and Wales

-English and Welsh wine enthusiasts are in for a treat.
-A Guide to the Wines of England & Wales has just been published .
-Packed with up to date information and a wealth of illustrations, this new book provides a topical and unique insight in to the English and Welsh wine industry.
+English and Welsh wine enthusiasts are in for a treat with our Guide to the Wines of England & Wales.
+Packed with detailed information and a wealth of illustrations, this book provides a topical and unique insight in to the English and Welsh wine industry.
 A Guide to the Wines of England & Wales is compiled by the award-winning Wine behind the label team whose books have scooped all three of the major wine-writing awards in the UK.
 This is the first of their series of regional wine guides, researched in-depth to give a fully comprehensive overview of the industry.

 Over 100 vineyards are captured in full colour, packed with essential facts and background information, including their location, a profile of their leading wines with tasting notes and interviews with the vineyard owners themselves.
 For the first time ever there is a section devoted to the industry’s leading winemakers, with profiles on each, which provides even greater insight into the state of play of the vineyards and their regions.